42cursus-youkim/-Rank04-CPP-Module03/README.md

 ## tasks

 ### ex00: Aaaaand...
 OPEN!
+> First, you have to implement a class!
+How original!
 ### ex01: Serena, my love
+> Because you can never have enough ClapTraps, you will now create a derived robot.

 ### ex02: Repetitive work
+> Making ClapTraps is probably starting to get on your nerves.
+> Now, implement a FragTrap class that inherits from ClapTrap.
 ### ex03: Now it’s weird!
+> In this exercise, you will create a monster: a ClapTrap that’s half FragTrap, half
+> ScavTrap.
+It will be named DiamondTrap...